8 Tips for Booking Your Wedding Makeup Artist

 7. Consider the products they use

 Look into what brands Makeup Artists are using.
 Most will happily tell you.
-What you want to look for are professional brands and a variety of them.
+What you want to look for are professional brands, and a variety of them.
 You don’t want a one brand only makeup artist as it can often mean the look and finish will suit most people, but not everyone.
 You also don’t want predominantly drug store or mineral makeup as these won’t hold up on a long wedding day.
+Trust me I know, I’ve been doing this 25+ years.

 My Tip: Ask Makeup Artists what brands they use, if you don’t know them by name give them a quick Google to verify their quality and reputation.